 Strasburg won his fifth straight start, Tyler Moore hit the first two home runs of his career and the Nationals beat the Toronto Blue Jays 6-2 Wednesday to complete a three-game sweep.

 Strasburg (8-1) left after six innings because of what manager Davey Johnson called a "slight cut" on his middle finger, something that happened as the right-hander was trimming a ragged nail between innings.

 "It was nothing major," Strasburg said.
 "I definitely don't think it affected the way the ball was coming out or anything.
 I wanted to go out there again."

 Strasburg lobbied to stay in the game, telling Johnson it only aggravated the cut when he threw one of his breaking pitches, but his manager wasn't interested.

 "He said 'I just won't throw that pitch,'" Johnson said.
 "I said 'No, you won't throw any more pitches.
 We've got a long way to go.
 You pitched a heck of a ballgame, we'll save it for you.'

 "I didn't want him to come out there and cut it further and expand that little wound," Johnson added.
 "Then he might have to miss a start and I didn't want that."

-Strasburg, whose rookie season in 2010 was cut short by shoulder surgery, is expected to be limited to approximately 165 innings this season.
+Strasburg, whose rookie season in 2010 was cut short by elbow surgery, is expected to be limited to approximately 165 innings this season.